Dr Albertine Fox

 Main areas of interest

-- The audio-visual arts, especially cinema, short film, installation art and documentary, with a focus on France and the Francophone world.
+- Cinema and the audio-visual arts, with a focus on France and the Francophone world.

 - Gender and sexuality studies

-In 2023, I was awarded a Faculty Research Fellowship, which has enabled me to work on a book I am writing about listening and the face-to-face encounter in documentaries from the Francophone world.
-As part of this research, I have completed two collaborative projects with filmmakers: a special conversation, in English and French, with the documentary filmmaker Katy Léna Ndiaye, accompanied by the essay 'Collaborative Listening, Collaborative Pedagogy' in Screen Worlds: Decolonising Film and Screen Studies, and an interview and collaboration with the Lebanese filmmaker Corine Shawi in Journal of Middle East Women’s Studies.
+Supported by the award of a one-year Faculty Research Fellowship in 2023, this research builds on previous collaborative projects and publications on listening and the face-to-face encounter in documentaries from the Francophone world, including an extended conversation, in English and French, with the documentary filmmaker Katy Léna Ndiaye, accompanied by the essay 'Collaborative Listening, Collaborative Pedagogy' in Screen Worlds: Decolonising Film and Screen Studies, and an interview and collaboration with the Lebanese filmmaker Corine Shawi in Journal of Middle East Women’s Studies.

 Past research projects